JHUAPL/OpenXNAV/README.md

 ## Authors

-This work was created by the following contributors, with funding from Johns Hopkins Applied Physics Lab:
+This work was created by the following contributors, with funding from The Johns Hopkins Applied Physics Lab via the Building Leaders, Accelerating Science & Technology (BLAST) Innovation Program:

 _Sarah Hasnain_ <br />